 As part of a cross-functional collaboration, we developed our Sustainable Supply Chain Program, which aims to identify risks and opportunities in our supply chain related to environmental sustainability.
-The program encompasses training on environmentally preferable purchasing for our sourcing department employees as well as employees who make the bulk of the purchasing decisions across the company.
+In 2018, we launched our Sustainable Purchasing training module.
+In addition to a general sustainable purchasing overview on the value of including sustainability considerations into purchasing decisions, we have four additional segments that cover responsible printing, sustainable meetings, responsible IT, and eco-friendly building materials and supplies.
 It also includes the development of a supplier assessment to gather data on top suppliers in order to assess risks or opportunities related to their own sustainability initiatives.

 We work closely with specific suppliers who products or services have direct connections to our environmental sustainability initiatives.
 Our corporate real estate staff engages our facilities’ landlords in the development of recycling programs and methods to reduce building energy and water use.
 Where landlord-run environmental programs exist, we often look to expand them and where they don’t, we seek to develop them.
 We also work with several suppliers, such as office supply and technology vendors, to provide us with information and product options that take environmental sustainability into consideration regarding their products’ raw materials, usage, packaging and end-of-life disposal.